2023 Houston Astros season: 40-man roster

+Injury report

 World Baseball Classic

-The following Astros have committed to represent their respective countries at the 2023 World Baseball Classic (WBC):
+The following Astros represented their respective countries at the 2023 World Baseball Classic (WBC):

+During the first round, Team Puerto Rico combined to pitch eight perfect innings before the game ended 10–0 when Maldonado scored on a walk-off hit in the bottom of the eighth inning that invoked the tournament's mercy rule.
+Due to lasting fewer than nine innings, it did not qualify as an official perfect game, per the Elias Sports Bureau (ESB).
+José De León, Yacksel Ríos, Edwin Díaz, and Duane Underwood Jr. all pitched for Puerto Rico.

+In Venezuela's quarterfinals loss to the United States, Altuve sustained a left thumb fracture from an errant Daniel Bard pitch.
+Altuve underwent surgery and was expected to miss the first two months of the regular season.

 Spring training

-The Astros are tentatively scheduled to play their first Spring Training game on February 25, 2022, versus the New York Mets, and end on March 28 versus the Triple-A affiliate Sugar Land Space Cowboys.
-On March 8, the Astros will face a participant in the World Baseball Classic.
+The Astros played their first Spring Training game on February 25, 2022, versus the New York Mets, and ended preseason activities on March 28 versus the Triple-A affiliate Sugar Land Space Cowboys.
+On March 8, the Astros faced Team Venezuela, a participant in the World Baseball Classic.